 Biology and life history The phenology of the pest is not well-known for western Oregon.
-Adults emerge from wood starting in late May/early June and emergence continues through early August.
-Adults fly and mate and females seek out host trees to attack.
+Adults begin to emerge from wood in late May or early June and continue emerging into August.
+They fly and mate and females seek out host trees to attack.
 The female lays the egg in imperfections on the bark, and the larvae hatches from the egg and bores into the tree, mining mostly the cambium layer.
 The larvae have done most of the damage by the end of the growing season and they may move to the middle of the trunk to overwinter in the larval stage.
 In the spring, the larvae pupate and the adult chews its way out of the host.
-Some larvae may remain in the wood and emerge the following season.

 Pest monitoring Stunted leaves and wilting in the upper canopy of young trees while vigorous suckers or watersprouts are growing are a good indicator of girdling of the main trunk by Pacific flatheaded borer.
 Catkins may form but never distend.
 Sawdust frass may be apparent on the soil around the base of the tree, especially when trunk guards are removed.
 Watch for depressions in the bark or cracks through which frass may be seen.
 The thin bark of hazelnuts will eventually peel back to reveal the mined out feeding sites.
 The damage may resemble mechanical or rodent damage, but inspect for shallow galleries where the larvae were feeding and evidence of frass.
 Dead sticks can be flexed and the wood will typically break at the weak point where the larvae were feeding.

 Birds peck the larvae from under the bark with their beaks.
-Some wasp parasites attack the borer.
+Some wasp parasites attack the borer by drilling the ovipositor through the bark to lay the egg on the flatheaded borer larvae.
 Carpenter ants eat both larvae and pupae from the wood.

 Young, recently planted trees are most susceptible.
 Trees that are stressed because of drought or other causes are especially vulnerable.